alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 Payroll is responsible for deducting and remitting premiums for the insurance coverage to the carriers and for providing reports on employee enrolment and coverage levels.

+**Courts and the CRA** require payroll to accurately deduct and remit amounts ordered to be withheld through garnishments, third party demands, requirements to pay and support deduction orders.

+**Unions** require that payroll accurately deduct and remit union dues and initiation fees, and to ensure that the terms of the collective agreement are adhered to.
+It is estimated that just under one-third of the workforce in Canada belongs to a trade union.
+Payroll professionals must be familiar with the role and activities of trade unions and the responsibilities of the employer and the payroll department in a unionized environment.

 Legislation
 -----------